nguyenngochuy91/Ancestral-Blocks-Reconstruction/README.md

 ```bash
 ./roague.py -g B_Sub/genomes/ -b B_Sub/gene_block_names_and_genes.txt -r NC_000964 -f B_Sub/phylo_order.txt -m global
 ```

+### Run on example datasets for Evolutionary analysis of the bacterial gibberellin
+The users can go to this [Gibberellin](https://github.com/nguyenngochuy91/Gibberellin-Operon) and follow the instruction in the README

 ### Run on users' specific datasets
 If the users wants to run the program on their own datasets, then they have to provide the following inputs:
   1. Directory that stores all the genomes file to study in genbank format